The Westminster School, Al Qusais

-The largest UK curriculum (IGCSE, AS and A’ Level) school in Dubai, The Westminster School is home to 5,068 students across some 70 nationalities including those from Pakistan, Egypt, India, UAE and “other” Arab and Asian nations.
+The largest UK curriculum (IGCSE, AS and A’ Level) school in Dubai, The Westminster School is home to 5,123 students across some 70 nationalities including those from Pakistan, Egypt, India, UAE and “other” Arab and Asian nations.
 The school improved very significantly in 2014-15 and was commended as “Good” by the KHDA, the best rating Westminster has achieved since its first inspection and one continued through until 2019.

 Westminster had been mooted for closure in 2014.
 The combined impact of KHDA restrictions on annual school fee increases because of weak (“Acceptable”) school inspection ratings, Westminster’s low fee baseline on opening, and rising teacher salaries meant it became financially unsustainable for the GEMS Group to run.

-Whilst this decision was reversed, the school still offers exceptional value for money for an English national curriculum school with fees ranging between DHS 5,726 at FS2 to DHS 11,132 for Years 11 to 13.
+Whilst this decision was reversed, the school still offers exceptional value for money for an English national curriculum school with fees ranging between AED 8,108 at FS1 to AED 15,243 for Years 11 to 13.